Updated: Feb 28

 Cacao is often described as heart opening, and it is a powerful but gentle plant medicine which has been used in ancient, sacred rituals for thousands of years as a way of connecting to spirit and to deepen the relationship with nature.
 It doesn't contain the psychoactive elements that some other plant medicines do and it's effects are more subtle.
 It is an extremely concentrated source of anti-oxidants, Magnesium, Iron and other nutrients and also contains Anandamide, which is often called the "bliss molecule", contributing to the warm, heart-opening feelings we can experience when drinking Cacao.

-You can drink Cacao as part of your own spiritual practice, preparing and drinking it mindfully and with gratitude - it doesn't have to be fancy, even just 10 or 15 minutes spent sitting quietly with a cup - and if you have more time, you could try it with other practices like journalling, meditating, dancing, breathwork or yoga - again have fun and experiment and see what works for you.
-You might have a question to ask or a specific intention when drinking your Cacao, which is great - be intentional and ask a question or ask for help with a particular issue you're experiencing and see what arises.
+You can drink Cacao as part of your own spiritual practice, preparing and drinking it mindfully and with gratitude - it doesn't have to be fancy, even just 10 or 15 minutes spent sitting quietly with a cup - and if you have more time, you could try it with other practices like journalling, meditating, dancing, breath work or yoga - again have fun and experiment and see what works for you.
+Cacao works best when we have a specific intention or questions on any issues we might need help or guidance with, so begin by bringing to mind your intention for the session and asking for guidance either out loud or silently while you drink.
 In my experience, like so many other things, this is a journey and a relationship that will deepen the more time you spend with it, rather than a quick 'fix' - it is a gentle way of journeying but one that will provide encouragement and deeper insights the more that you enquire and open up to it.
 And remember to always treat your Cacao with respect :)

 Cacao is wonderful to enjoy as part of your personal practice, but also great enjoyed with company.
 I am running some Cacao evenings, to join with others in a friendly and welcoming space, to enjoy a cup, some meditation, music and intention setting.
 This is all set in a warm and supportive environment - whether you're an experienced Cacao drinker or if this is your first time - everyone is welcome!
 You can find details on my website/social media channels or please, as ever, feel free to contact me for further information.